Mojang/EducationContent/python/lesson3/activity2.md

 location4 = world(24, 4, -18)
 location5 = world(24, 4, -18)

-blocks.place(STONE, location1)
+// replace with place block at location1 command
-// replace with place block at position command
+// replace with place block at location2 command
-// replace with place block at position command
+// replace with place block at location3 command
-// replace with place block at position command
+// replace with place block at location4 command
-// replace with place block at position command
+// replace with place block at location5 command
 ```